mohanmca/MohanLearningGround/src/main/md/Tools/scala/scalaz/Monad.md

 # Monad pragmatic rules (not algebric)

 * Method signature should not lie
-* Method signature should be acurate
+* Method signature should be accurate
 * Method signature should reflect non-determinism
 * Monad helps to achieve referential transparency.
   * By returning computation, side-effect or non-determinism are passed to dependent